mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/install-airgapped/index.md

 ## Worker nodes

-Worker nodes should meet the minimal requirements outlined in [airgapped konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#worker-nodes].
+Worker nodes must meet the minimal requirements outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#worker-nodes].

 ## Operating system and services for all nodes

-All nodes should meet the same minimal requirements outlined in [airgapped konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#operating-system-and-services-for-all-nodes].
+All nodes must meet the same minimal requirements outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#operating-system-and-services-for-all-nodes].

-## Defininig inventory file
+## Definine the inventory file

-Installing airgapped Kommander does not require any additional changes in the `inventory.yaml` file.
+Installing air-gapped Kommander does not require any changes in the `inventory.yaml` file.

 # Configure the Kubernetes cluster

 The `cluster.yaml` file provides the configuration details for creating your Konvoy cluster.
-Installing Kommander in an airgapped environment requires some additional configuration, which is described below.
-It is assumed that all the `cluster.yaml` changes outlined in [airgapped konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation were also applied.
+Installing Kommander in an air-gapped environment requires additional configuration.
+The following steps describe these changes.
+Ensure all the `cluster.yaml` changes outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation are applied.

-First of all, Kommander needs to use self-hosted charts repo that will be running on top of Konvoy cluster, as it will not be able to connect to the default one through the public Internet.
+1. Ensure Kommander can use the self-hosted charts repo running on top of the Konvoy cluster.
+It can not connect to the default one through the public Internet.

 ```yaml
 - name: kommander